 Small Crafts

-Cindy Lou Person - Good Flower Woman
+Cindy Lou Peterson - Good Flower Woman

 Daughter of Marge Derby Parsons.
 She is a descendant of Moses Crow and Estelle Crow-Wilson who settled in Pipestone around 1927 to work the pipestone quarries and carve the pipestone rock.
 Cindy Lou is a fourth generation craftsperson with the pipestone, and has been practicing this intricate art of carving pipestone crafts her whole life.
 She was taught by her Aunt, Betty Derby Tellinghuisen and she fondly remembers watching her Grandma carve turtles when she was a little girl.
 Cindy Lou is an enrolled member of the Sisseton-Wahpeton Dakota Nation.
 Her Dakota name is “Wahc’a Washte’ Win” which means “Good Flower Woman”.
 Cindy Lou’s favorite items to carve are owls, hearts & turtles.
 She always makes her turtles smiling because she is a very happy person.